 Stepping over the embers that still scorched the parapet, Kaede took aim against the distant horizon.
 Her eyes focused on the target and nothing else, her mind merging with the arrow once more.

 Just like two weeks ago.
-Kaede's fingers released the bowstring, sending the charged arrow across nearly a kilopace.
+Kaede's fingers released the bowstring, sending the charged arrow across over a kilopace.

 Her eyes never left the target, even as a bubble of anti-spell wards flared against the arrowhead's dispel.
 The bodkin tip soon sunk into the barrel, its shaft sticking out like a bomb fuse.